libremfg/rhize-docs/content/get-started/how-rhize-works.md

 The heart of the Rhize platform is its manufacturing knowledge graph, which stores data from all levels of the operation and exposes this data through a single endpoint.
 Around the database are services that exchange messages and process events in real-time.
+The system runs on distributed, containerized systems, ensuring horizontal scalability and high availability.

 Finally, outside of the Rhize deployment are the two most important components: the manufacturing operation, which sends event data to Rhize, and the Rhize users, who interact with Rhize data through a number of special-purpose interfaces.

 {{< figure